 Quick — how many gallons is that?

 Two.
+But you probably knew that, or you wouldn't be here.
 The answer is two gallons.
-But you probably knew that, or you wouldn't be here.
 The real question is why this conversion trips people up so often, and what else you should know before you buy the wrong amount of paint, overfill your coolant reservoir, or ruin a batch of soup.

 What Is a Quart Anyway

 But here's where it gets messy.
-And an imperial quart (what the UK, Canada, and a few other places still use sometimes) is 40 imperial fluid ounces.
-If you're following a British recipe or buying paint in Toronto, 8 quarts isn't 2 US gallons — it's 2 imperial gallons, which equals about 2.A US liquid quart is 32 fluid ounces.
 The US quart isn't the same as the UK quart.
+A US liquid quart is 32 fluid ounces.
+An imperial quart (what the UK, Canada, and a few other places still use sometimes) is 40 imperial fluid ounces.
 That's a 25% difference.
+Practically speaking, if you're following a British recipe or buying paint in Toronto, 8 quarts isn't 2 US gallons — it's 2 imperial gallons, which equals about 2.
 4 US gallons.

 Dry Quarts vs. Liquid Quarts